 Now that you know how the birds can passively avoid detection and predation, let’s run through the immediate actions that birds can take in order to avoid being hunted.

-Now, it may be easier for a bird to escape from a land predator, what about escape from flying predators then?
-Birds use 2 methods to do so: (1) their in-air maneuverability and (2) flight speed.
+Now, it may be easier for a bird to escape from a land predator, what about escaping from flying predators?

 6) Distraction Displays

 A flight retreat is possible is often possible for birds who are only threatened as individuals, and not along with their offspring.

 When bird parents are threatened by nearby threats, it is often not possible for them to leave their nests exposed to the young and simply fly away.

 In order to protect their young, bird parents can resort to distraction displays to lure predators away by pretending to fly in front of them or pretending to be injured to gain their attention.

 This is done in hopes that the predator will chase the parent birds instead of pursuing their young in the nest.

 (a) The Famous Killdeer’s Broken Wing Act